sensorium/Mozzi/Readme_Mozzi_2_0.md

 Porting to Mozzi 2.0

-// TODO: properly type up
+// TODO: These are just short notes taken while working.
+Needs to be typed up properly, in the end.

 changed config names and semantics TODO (incomplete)